gabbo89/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.md

 - `--gzip` Write `gzip` compressed output files
 - `--bedGraph` Write methylation calls (%) in bedGraph format
 - `--CX_context` Write methylation calls for all contexts, in bedGraph format.
-- `--genome-folder` Path to the reference fasta file [is mandatory]
+- `--genome-folder` Path to the reference fasta file [is mandatory and need to be absolute path]
 - `--cytosine_report` Genome-wide methylation report for all Cs, 1 based coordinates.
 <!--
 ADD extra white line